t-webber/server/docs/README.md

     diesel migration redo
     ```

-1. You can also define and run the migrations from 🦀!
+1. You can know define and run the migrations from 🦀!
 See [docs](https://diesel.rs/guides/getting-started) for more details.